gwiedeman/IntroPythonASnake/install.md

 ## Do I already have Python 3?

 There are two main versions of Python, Python 2 and Python 3.
-We will be using Python 3, and there are very view reasons to still use Python2.
+We will be using Python 3, and there are very few reasons to still use Python 2.

 If you are using macOS or a Linux distribution, you probably already have a version of Python installed, but it might be Python 3.
 If you are using Windows, chances are that you don't have Python installed unless you installed it yourself.